emdant/wasp/README.md

 ## Running Wasp
 All of the binaries use the same command-line options for loading graphs:
+- `-f graph.el` loads graph from file `graph.el`
+- `-sf graph.el` symmetrizes graph loaded from file `graph.el`

+Synthetic graphs can be generated through the options:
 - `-g 20` generates a Kronecker graph with 2^20 vertices (Graph500 specifications)
 - `-u 20` generates an Erdős–Rényi random graph with 2^20 vertices
-- `-f graph.el` loads graph from file graph.el
-- `-sf graph.el` symmetrizes graph loaded from file graph.el

-The graph loading infrastructure understands the following formats:
+The graph loading infrastructure understands the following formats (no additional flags are required):

 - `.el` plain-text edge-list with an edge per line as `node1 node2`
 - `.wel` plain-text weighted edge-list with an edge per line as `node1 node2 weight`